futrime/EnderdragonKiller/README.md

-# EnderdragonKiller
+# EdK

-A Minecraft bot to kill the enderdragon powered by LLMs
+Enderdragon Killer, a Minecraft multi-agent bot to kill the enderdragon powered by LLMs